-The term 'Deferred Maintenance' is included in the Corporate Finance edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Deferred Maintenance' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Deferred maintenance proves to be the action of putting off maintenance procedures that are needed and routine on both personal property, such as machinery, or real estate property, such as infrastructure.
 This is done to save on expenses, to reassign money that is available in the budget, or to achieve the available levels of budget funding.

 The downside to this avoidance or delay of generally needed repairs is that it causes the deterioration of assets, and finally their total impairment, if continued for an extended period of time.
 Usually over time, the practice of constantly deferring your maintenance will end up with greater costs in the future, the eventual failure of assets, and from time to time with safety and health concerns resulting.

 Maintenance is one of the budgetary items that is forced to battle along side other needs’ and programs’ funding.
 Since the money is simply not always available for the category of maintenance’s use, it is often short changed.
 Other times, the money is available until it is directed by management to higher priority assignments and requirements later.